psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 We'll install Elasticsearch first, because Logstash and Kibana are dependent on Elasticsearch.
 When you install each component of the stack, the install will automatically create service users for running the different service.

 Import the Elasticsearch PGP key and install Elasticsearch from the APT repository by following this excellent guide;
-* [https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) (remember to install wget and apt-transport-https)
+* [https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) (also make sure to install `wget` and `apt-transport-https`).

 In order for Elasticsearch to function optimally, you should increase the number of files the (service) user 'elasticsearch' is allowed to open at the same time.
-Edit ```limits.conf``` and add the following:
+Edit `limits.conf` and add the following:
 ```bash
 elk@stack:~$ nano /etc/security/limits.conf
 elasticsearch soft nofile 32000